Qasim Ibrahim

-Qasim Ibrahim (born 30 August 1951), also known as Burumaa Qasim, is a Maldivian politician, business magnate and philanthropist.
-As the chairman and founder of the Villa Group, he is one of the country's wealthiest businessmen, with a net worth of around MVR 18 billion.
+Qasim Ibrahim, NIIV, NMSI (born 30 August 1951), also known as Burumaa Qasim, is a Maldivian politician, business magnate and philanthropist.
+He is widely regarded as one of the country's wealthiest businessmen as the founder and chairman of the Villa Group.

 Ibrahim ran as a member of the Jumhooree Party in the presidential elections of 2013, but lost in the first round.
 He is also the leader of the party.
 He also competed for presidential elections of 2023; and lost.

 Business career

 In 1969, Ibrahim began work as a clerk at the government hospital in Malé.
 In 1973, he left the hospital to work as a manager at M/S Alia Furniture Mart.
 He also worked temporarily for Crescent, a government trading organization.

 In 1974, Ibrahim joined an outlet of the Maldivian government's BoduStore, now known as the State Trading Organization.
 Two years later, in 1976, he set up his own trading business in commodities such as rice, tobacco, diesel, and kerosene, which proved to be profitable.
 The business experienced rapid growth.
 He later expanded his business with a small loan of US$2,000 from State Bank of India (SBI), which is still his primary banker.

 After four years, Ibrahim was able to purchase his first shipping vessel, an old fishing boat converted to carry cargo and oil, to facilitate oil imports.
 By 14 April 1986, Ibrahim's business was registered under the name of Villa Shipping and Trading Company Limited (Villa).
 Since then, the company has diversified its business, gaining a substantial market share in diverse Maldivian industries including tourism, transport, construction, manufacturing, gas, the cement trade, and media/communication as well as general trading as the sole Maldivian distributor of international products.
 Shell and Agfa are among the brand names represented by Villa in the Maldives.